Social Security Administration (SSA) Data for

-The Social Security Administration (SSA) is responsible for the Nation’s two primary federal disability programs: Social Security Disability Insurance and Supplemental Security Income.
+The Social Security Administration (SSA) is responsible for the Nation’s two primary federal disability programs: Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 Pursuant to statute, SSA usually sends claims for disability benefits to a state agency entitled the Disability Determination Services(DDS).
 Following SSA rules and guidelines, DDSs make the determination for SSA as to whether or not a claimant meets the disability criteria.
 We conduct this review to identify whether the DDS denial decisions were policy compliant and supported by the medical and vocational evidence in the case file.

 The DDSs’ primary responsibility is to make determinations for SSA on the issue of disability for claims filed by residents of the state or similar entity.
 However, states with heavy workloads might transfer cases to other state agencies or to a federal component, and states with available capacity may receive transferred cases from other state agencies.